erikkristoferanderson/ekand.github.io/README.md

 This repository contains of the information, but the prettier presentation of the blog is live at [https://ekand.github.io](https://ekand.github.io).

-Below is some boilerplate information about
+Below is some boilerplate information about the theme I'm using.